Terms & Conditions

 All payments are due in full, in advance of any services being provided by Dog Stories Ltd. Dog Stories Ltd reserves the right to cease provision of services if payment becomes overdue.

-Twenty-four hours advance notice is required for cancellation of any services.
+Twenty-four hours advance notice is required for cancellation of daycare only services.
 If cancellation is made within 24 hours, but more than 12 hours before the scheduled commencement of service, then only 50% of the fees will be reimbursed for the services cancelled.
 Any cancellation of service within 12 hours of its scheduled start time will incur the full cost of the cancelled service.

 We will provide an estimated time of collection and drop off when clients book their dogs into daycare.
 While Dog Stories will undertake best endeavours to adhere to these estimated timings, there may be delays due to traffic, weather, or other factors outside of our control.
 Dog Stories is not liable for late or early collections or drop-offs.